dakshs629-maker/ola-analytics-python-sql-powerbi/README.txt

 Ola Ride Analytics Dashboard (Power BI & SQL)

-End‑to‑end data analytics project simulating a ride‑hailing company in Bengaluru, using a synthetic dataset of 100k+ rides for one month to analyze demand, revenue, cancellations, and service quality.
+End‑to‑end data analytics project simulating a ride‑hailing company in Bengaluru, using a synthetic dataset of 100k+ rides for one month to analyze demand, revenue, cancellations, and service quality, similar to what an entry-level data analyst would do in a mobility company.

 ​Note: Data is fully synthetic and generated via LLM prompts for learning; this project is not affiliated with Ola or ANI Technologies Pvt.
 Ltd.